-Beyond the Political Science summer session in Germany, Kent State offers students a number of rewarding and exciting opportunities to study abroad.
+Beyond the Political Science summer sessions in Germany and Israel/Palestine, Kent State offers students a number of special, rewarding, and exciting opportunities to study abroad.

-Kent State Florence Summer Institute has a new course in Political Science.
+The department of Political Science also participates regularly in the Florence Summer Institute as well as has a semester-long program called Destination Florence, where a cohort of political science majors go together.
 Florence is a comprehensive academic and cultural program.
 In addition to completing a full course load, students have many opportunities to get acquainted with Florence and Italy.
-Open to all students and included in the program fee are these Activities introducing Italian life and culture:
+Open to all students and included in the program fee are these Activities introducing Italian life and culture.

-In addition to Geneva, exchange programs are available in Florence, Italy, France, England, Israel, Japan, Northern Ireland, Nova Scotia, Spain and Russia.
-Contact the Office of Global Education, Van Campen Hall, for more information (330-672-7980) or visit their website.
+In addition to the programs mentioned above, others are offered across the university.
+Please contact the Office of Global Education, Van Campen Hall, for more information (330-672-7980) or visit their website.